core-wg/transport-indication/draft-ietf-core-transport-indication.md

 ## Shortcomings

-While the mechanism above would have unified the CoAP transports under a pair of schemes, it would have rendered the use of IP literals impossible.
+While the mechanism above would have unified the CoAP transports under a pair of schemes, it would have rendered the use of IP literals impossible:
+The URI `coap://[2001:db8::1]` would be ambiguous as to whether CoAP-over-UDP or CoAP-over-TCP should be used.
 {{newlit}} provides a solution for this issue.

 # Literals beyond IP addresses {#newlit}